semaphoreci/semaphore/docs/docs/reference/semaphore-cli.md

 ### sem create notification {#sem-create-notification}

-Use `sem create` to create Slack and other webhook based notifications.
+Use `sem create` to create Slack and other webhook-based notifications.

 The syntax is: